‘The Biggest Haul’

 You Ain’t Heard Nothing Yet

-Meanwhile, a technological revolution in Hollywood was about to have a profound effect on the fortunes of the Garden of Alla.
+Meanwhile, a technological revolution in Hollywood would soon have a profound effect on the fortunes of the Garden of Alla.
 In October 1927, Warner Brothers released “The Jazz Singer,” which featured singing with synchronized sound by vaudeville star Al Jolson, who performed the hit song “Mammy” in blackface.
 It was the first film recorded with sound that became a big hit.
 Made for less than $500,000, it grossed over $2.5 million.

 The new arrivals were well-paid, and needed a place to live.
 Many of the most interesting among them would opt to live at the House of Nazimova, the Garden of Alla.